metadriverse/metaurban/README.md

 ### Point Navigation Environment

-In point navigation environment, there will be only static objects besides the ego agent in the scenario.
+In a point navigation environment, there will be only static objects besides the ego agent in the scenario.

 Run the following command to launch a simple scenario with manual control.
 Press `W,S,A,D` to control the delivery robot.